laid0724/audi-ecommerce-concept/README.md

 <!-- 3. `docker -- push gcr.io/<YOUR_PROJECT_ID>/audi-ecommerce-concept_production_web` -->

-follow the same steps listed about, e.g., deploy and expose the image's ip, and then it's up!
+follow the same steps listed about, e.g., deploy and expose the image's ip, set it to static.

+lastly, you will need to go to your `appsettings.Production.json` of the dotnet project and set the config property `ProductionAngularUrl` to the angular deployment's IP, and then redeploy the api image.

+See below on how to perform rolling updates on the kubernetes deployment when you push a new docker image.

 References: